-I leant over and hooked my pincer into a hole that looked like an unintentional gap in the panelling.
+I leaned over and hooked my pincer into a hole that looked like an unintentional gap in the panelling.
 It was just a gap, but very intentional.

 “Help me lift this panel,” I said to my nervous patron.

 He shuffled forward uncertainly, but found the opposing hand-hold and started lifting.
-I didn’t strictly need the help, but I wanted to involve him in the process, so he would be less likely to spill his gears about what he’d seen to the next enforcer he came across.
-This way, we were both guilty by our actions.
+I didn’t strictly need the help, but I wanted to involve him in the process.
+This way, we were both guilty.

 (( doesn’t make sense to bring some rando into essentially a conspiracy, need to alter or explain this )) (( maybe the shopkeeper wants to get out of this game, and will try to pawn off responsibility to newcomer? ))